jcoldanghise/baseball_project/presentation_econ8310.md

 - Checkpoint loading issues (unpickling errors)
 - Validation confusion: unsure where/how to build a validation data loader
-- Model paramaters: trying to figure out what information a model object gives
+- Model paramaters: understanding what information a model object gives
+- How to format new input data to test the model

-**Insight:**  Evaluating, saving, and reloading a neural network model is its own engineering problem
+**Takeaway:**  Evaluating, saving, and reloading a neural network model adds another layer of data engineering

 ---